Unemployment in Switzerland (1990 - present)

 - In technical areas the experience has not the same value as in social professions.

-Due to the half decay time of knowledge a 35 year old may well have the same knowledge as a 55 year old. - The Swiss Pension Fond BVG (Betriebs-Vorsorge Gesetz) uses a rate which grows with your age (as of 2007): 25–34: 7%, 35–44: 10%, 45–54: 15% and 55–65: 18%.
-Hence for older people about 1/5 of the salary depends on the age – which is quite a discrimination.
+Due to the half decay time of knowledge a 35 year old may well have the same knowledge as a 55 year old. - The Swiss Pension Fond BVG (Betriebs-Vorsorge Gesetz) uses a rate for the retirement credits

 - In technical areas the experience has not the same value as in social professions.